Therapy for Anxiety and Overwhelm

 Why This Work Matters

 Anxiety can feel isolating.
-You might worry that nobody else understands how hard it is to slow your thoughts or calm your body.
-Therapy creates a space where your experience is taken seriously and met with both curiosity and actionable support.
+You may worry that others do not understand how hard it is to slow your thoughts or calm your body.

-This work is not about forcing yourself to stop feeling anxious.
-It is about understanding your nervous system, shifting the meaning of worry, and expanding what you believe you can handle.
+Therapy offers a space where your experience is taken seriously and met with both curiosity and practical support.
+This work is not about forcing anxiety away, but about understanding your nervous system, changing the meaning of worry, and expanding what you believe you can handle.

 Who This Work Is For

-• You notice worry shows up in many parts of life
+• Anxiety shows up across many areas of your life

-• Stress keeps you from doing what matters most
+• Stress interferes with what matters most to you

-• You want to feel steadier rather than just survive
+• You want to feel steadier rather than just getting through

 • Explore how your history and current stressors shape anxiety

-• Practice tools that build confidence and regulation
+• Practice tools that build regulation and confidence

 • Track progress and adjust strategies based on what actually works

-Change takes time because anxiety is both mental and physical.
-With steady practice and insight, most people feel greater ease, more clarity, and more agency in their lives.
+Change takes time, especially when anxiety involves both mind and body.
+With insight and steady practice, many people experience greater ease, clarity, and agency in their lives.

 Ready to begin?